Wondering what the montessori approach to toilet learning is and how it's different than typical potty training charts and toilet training tricks?

-Inevitably, toddlers tend to want to play with their potty at some point.
+Inevitably, young toddlers tend to want to play with their potty at some point.
 I find having it around, and taping the two pieces together to start before officially potty training, makes this phase pass quickly before you actually get to toilet learning.

 Have a plan

 Get on the same page with your significant other or regular caregivers on how potty training will go.
 Some things to decide beforehand: